amatarazzo777/gentoo-scripts/readme.md

 # Description

-This is a script that is used to generate the gentoo with a command line for my liking.
+This is a script that is used to generate the Gentoo Linux with a command line for my liking.
 There are several methods of building the kernel.
 Using menuconfig is difficult and can render some functions of the computer inoperable.
 It takes a while